Attorney Fee Awards In Divorce and Other Family Law Cases

 (1) Income Too Low Relative To Opposing Spouse And Affordability

 Chapter 61.16, Florida Statutes is a vehicle for family lawyers to obtain attorney fee awards for their clients.
 It allows litigants who have far more difficulty affording a lawyer than their opposing parties to petition the court for attorney fees awards.
 To award attorney fees the family court must find that: (1) the party requesting the fee award genuinely cannot afford their own attorney’s fee, and (2) the opposing party can afford both.

 There is no formula or guideline to help make this determination.
 However, my experience has taught me that my client must earn less than half of the opposing party’s income to be “in the ballpark” for an attorney fee to be awarded.
 While Chapter 61.16 is often invoked for attorney fee awards in the pleadings, only sometimes do family court judges award them based on it.

 (2) Contempt Actions And Enforcement Of Settlements

 A litigant that willfully defies a provision of a court order can be held in contempt of court.
 Most commonly, ex-spouse parents are subjected to motions for contempt for failing to pay court-ordered child support or alimony, or for refusing to adhere to a time-sharing schedule.
 If the family court judge finds the offending party to actually be in contempt, it will almost certainly be ordered to reimburse the attorney fees paid by the party who filed that motion.

 Vexatious litigation is a form of frivolous or bad-faith legal maneuvers that do nothing more than to delay or antagonize.
 Of course, merely filing a motion that makes the opposing litigant or lawyer feel unpleasant falls short of this standard.
 As long as a pleading or motion contains some legal merit, the party making the motion will not be penalized simply for filing it, even if it is ultimately denied.
-Because a litigant’s conduct has to be truly outrageous to be considered vexatious, family court judges rarely award attorney’s fees on this basis.
+Since a litigant’s conduct has to be truly outrageous to be considered vexatious, family court judges rarely award attorney’s fees on this basis.

 Call AAA Family Law For An Initial Consultation